dcunited001/dcunited001.github.io/_posts/2016-07-16-facets-of-greatness-understanding-the-political-system.md

 the battle through others.
 This is partly what I've been doing all along.
 It's what was so genius, all along.
-So, through these [Facets of Greatness](/posts/2016-05-12-facets-of-greatness-intro.html), I hope to equip others with valuables to help them push forward towards change.
+So, through these [Facets of Greatness](/posts/2016-05-12-facets-of-greatness-intro.html), I hope to equip others with valuable knowledge to help them push forward towards change.